 Thank you for signing up!

 You are on your way to getting the job done right for less!
-Use code: NEWYEAR23 for 10% off of your first purchase.
+Use code: HARVEST for 10% off of your first purchase.